Prerequisites for Admission to ND and DC Programs

 Please contact the Admissions Office at 1-800-826-6285 or firstname.lastname@example.org for more detailed information on required prerequisites.

 Students must have earned a baccalaureate degree and a minimum GPA of 2.75 (on a 4.00 scale).
 Applicants will be required to have a baccalaureate degree and a minimum GPA of 3.00.
 Those between a 2.75 and 2.99 may be considered for admission under an Alternative Admissions Track Plan (AATP).

-In addition, ND students must read and understand the technical standards for the ND program.
+In addition, students must read and understand the technical standards for their respective program.

 Students who have completed their baccalaureate degree but fall short of the required science credit hours to meet National University admission requirements, may enroll in the Prerequisite Program.